mclinw/mclinw.github.io/cpp_notes.md

 catch () {
   // Block of code to handle errors
 }
-// throw exception could be any type like integer , string or object throw 0;
+// throw exception could be any type like integer, string or object throw 0;
 throw “error”;
 throw string(“error”);
-throw exc_obj ;  // user-defined exception object , you can also declare exception obj by inherited std::exception /*
-exception is catched by type using catch clauses.
+throw exc_obj ;  // user-defined exception object, you can also declare exception obj by inheriting std::exception /* exception is catched by type using catch clauses.
-The type of the exception object is compared against the exception declaration of each catch clause in turn unfile type match. the body if the catch clause is executed.
+The type of the exception object is compared against the exception declaration of each catch clause until type matching, the body of the catch clause is executed.
 */
 try {
 //throw exception; // Throw an exception when a problem arise